← Back to the Academy Logout from Alpaca Access

 • Not adjusting feed for life stage/condition

-🎓 Expert UK Feeding Philosophy
+Expert UK Feeding Philosophy

-Tim Hey's Approach (Inca Alpacas)
+Tim Hey's approach (Inca Alpaca)

-• Forage-based feeding over grain/sugar-based feeds
+• Forage-based feeding over grain or sugar-based feeds

 • Soil and pasture analysis for targeted supplementation